y-pakorn/flutter_web3/README.md

 - 1.0.15: Ethers `Utils` class was changed to `EthUtils`, Functionality remain the same.

+### V2 Changes

+Version 2.0 of this package will introduce full dart wrapper instead of js interop class.

+This may or may not break everything, so keep in mind you may have to change your code a lot.

 ## Ethereum Object

 You can access the Ethereum object by accessing the `ethereum` getter.